CLab-HKUST-GZ/micro58-axcore-ae/Hardware/AxCore/README.md

 # 3. Test for the 4x4 Systolic Array
 # Verifies the core functionality of the systolic array dataflow and computation.
 runMain AxCore.Testing.TestCases.Test_SA_4x4

+# Tests are finished.
+To exit the sbt shell, type
+exit
 ```